ibrahimalkurdi/ramadan_alarm_linux_appliation/README.md

-# Ramadan Fasting/Breakfast Alarm Ubuntu desktop script:
+# Ramadan Fasting/Breakfast Alarm Ubuntu desktop script

 This is a small script to give an alarm for fasting/breakfast time.